The National Resource Center for Chemistry Teachers

 In June 1994 Kemilärarnas Resurscentrum, KRC got an assignment from the Swedish government to start a Centre supporting activities of chemistry teachers in Swedish compulsory and upper-secondary schools.
 The general aim of the Centre is to promote and stimulate interesting and up-to-date teaching of chemistry in Swedish schools.

 - develop new experiments for schools and give advice on security issues and questions concerning school chemistry.

 - encourage children and young people to become involved in scientific activities

 - initiate and carry out continuing education for chemistry teachers

-- give research-based information about the role of chemistry in society and environment, as well as on new educational methods
+- give research-based information about the role of chemistry in society and environment

 - inform about current issues of vital importance for chemistry teachers, like legislation, reforms and similar changes.